The Formation of Electron-capture Supernovae: A Review

 \subsection{He star in binaries}

-Stellar evolution calculations indicate that the single star channel for EC-SNe is highly sensitive to the efficiency of the dredge-up process and the mass-loss rate, with a very narrow progenitor mass window of only $\sim0.1–0.5\,M_\odot$ in width (see, e.g., \citealt{2007A&A...476..893S,Poelarends2008ApJ...675..614P,Doherty2015MNRAS.446.2599D}).
+Stellar evolution calculations indicate that the single star channel for EC-SNe is highly sensitive to the efficiency of the dredge-up process and the mass-loss rate, with a very narrow progenitor mass window of only $\sim0.1-0.5\,M_\odot$ in width (see, e.g., \citealt{2007A&A...476..893S,Poelarends2008ApJ...675..614P,Doherty2015MNRAS.446.2599D}).
 However, it is widely accepted that more than $70\%$ of massive stars reside in binaries (see, e.g., \citealt{Sana2012Sci...337..444S,2012MNRAS.424.1925C,Duchene2013ARA&A..51..269D,ChenXuefei2024PrPNP.13404083C}).
-During the evolution of such systems, at least one component typically loses most of its H-rich envelope, resulting in the formation of He star+MS or NS+He star binaries (see, e.g., \citealt{Podsiadlowski2004ApJ...612.1044P, Tauris2015MNRAS.451.2123T}.
+During the evolution of such systems, at least one component typically loses most of its H-rich envelope, resulting in the formation of He star+MS or NS+He star binaries (see, e.g., \citealt{Podsiadlowski2004ApJ...612.1044P, Tauris2015MNRAS.451.2123T}).
 In this case, the dredge-up process can be avoided.

 Recently, intermediate-mass stripped He stars in binaries have been confirmed through UV photometry (see \citealt{2023Sci...382.1287D}).
 In a further work, \citet{2023ApJ...959..125G} presented the spectroscopic analysis for ten of such stripped stars, obtaining the stellar properties, such as effective temperature, surface gravity, masses and surface elemental abundance, etc. Moreover, \citet{Kruckow2018MNRAS.481.1908K} suggested that the first SN in the formation of a double NS system has a higher probability of being an EC-SN rather than an Fe CC-SN.
-Therefore, in this section we present an overview of EC-SNe occurring in He star+MS binaries and NS+He star binaries, and we also discuss the formation of double NSs through NS+He star binaries.
+Therefore, in this section we present an overview of EC-SNe occurring in He star+MS binaries and NS+He star binaries.